Torreznos

 Torrezno (plural: torreznos) is a kind of fried bacon snack produced in Spain.

 A staple of bar tops in Spain, torreznos temporarily lost popularity to some extent due to its highly caloric nature.
 They are also sold as snack in supermarkets.
-They are made of the outer part of the pig's entrails, marinated with salt and paprika, cured (or also smoked), and later fried.
-Associated to Soria, torreznos produced there have been granted a specific marca de garantía.
+They are made of the outer part of the pork belly, marinated with salt and paprika, cured (or also smoked), and later fried.
+Associated with Soria, torreznos produced there have been granted a specific marca de garantía.
 Back in 2014 The Guardian described torreznos as "deliciously decadent fried pork belly chunks".